edinhodzic/kyriakos-lib-repository-mongo/README.md

 # About

-Repository implementation based on [MongoDB](https://www.mongodb.com/).
+A repository implementation based on the [`otrl-lib-repository`](https://github.com/otrl/otrl-lib-repository) abstraction library and [MongoDB](https://www.mongodb.com/).

 # What's under the hood?